-If there's one word in the English language that seems to conjure childlike qualities—uncomfortable shifting, darting eyes, and blushed cheeks—it's vagina.
-The very utterance of this simple term among women (and men) can induce a scarlet fever–like effect on the inside and out (rosy cheeks, anyone?), but celebrity gynecologist Sherry A. Ross, MD, (she treats Reese Witherspoon as well as Gigi, Bella, and Yolanda Hadid) is on a personal mission to turn that around and resolve our stigma around sexual health with her new book, She-ology—The Definitive Guide to Women's Health, Period.
+If there's one word in the English language that seems to conjure uncomfortable shifting, darting eyes, and blushed cheeks, it's "vagina."
+Thankfully, celebrity gynecologist Sherry A. Ross, MD, (who treats Reese Witherspoon as well as Gigi, Bella, and Yolanda Hadid) is on a personal mission to turn that around and resolve our uneasiness around addressing sexual health with her new book, She-ology—The Definitive Guide to Women's Health, Period.

 "I feel strongly that doctors have to lead the fight to bring back communication with our patients," she told MyDomaine.
 "We need a dialogue, a community, a movement. … Everything is connected in life, in love, and in medicine.
 So let's say the awkward words and ask the hard questions.
 Let's have the conversations.
 It's okay to blush or giggle or be totally serious.
 We can also have a good time.
 Make it a party.
 All that matters is that we create a dialogue with each other about our vaginas and ourselves."